(**Updated in April, 2021)

 What Do Certified Ethical Hackers Do?

-Ethical hacking is a way that IT security professionals help organizations identify vulnerabilities in their own networks and infrastructure so they can be resolved.
-Ethical hackers, sometimes called white hat hackers, are responsible for finding weaknesses that criminal hackers may be able to exploit.
-One of the most exciting aspects of becoming a CEH is that you get to learn the same methods and techniques that are used by the criminals to penetrate networks and computer systems illegally.
-It’s important for CEHs to have this knowledge so that they can better protect their organizations from becoming victims of this type of cybercrime.
+If you don’t know what an ethical hacker does, an ethical hacker helps organizations identify vulnerabilities in their computer networks and infrastructure so they can be resolved.
+Ethical hackers, sometimes called white hat hackers, are responsible for finding weaknesses that criminal hackers may exploit.
+One of the most exciting aspects of becoming a CEH is that you learn the same methods and techniques used by cyber criminals to penetrate networks and computer systems illegally.
+CEHs need to have this knowledge to better protect their organizations from becoming victims of this type of cyber-crime.

 What is the Earning Potential for Certified Ethical Hackers?